sony/cmt/README.md

 The code follows [ECT](https://github.com/locuslab/ect/)'s format.
 The dependencies are the same as ECT.
 Before training, please put the dataset zip file under the datasets folder.

 The main branch is for unconditional CIFAR10, FFHQ, and AFHQv2.
+🔔 We will release codes and checkpoints for ImageNet 256x256 and 512x512 soon.

 ## CIFAR10